 London experiences high congestion like any major city.
 During rush hour especially many of its main routes into the city are very slow.
 The M25 which circles London and the A406 inner circular road can become very congested.
 Likewise with motorways like the M23, M11 and M4 which lead into the city can be very slow.
 We would recommend a smaller vehicle for ease of parking and maneuvering when you decide on a car rental in London.

 To try and reduce congestion in the actual City of London, a congestion charge was introduced by TFL (Transport for London).
 If you enter this area you will have to pay the daily charge, which will allow you to enter the zone as often as you wish during that day.
 The zone is marked by a big letter C on the roads surface - with licence plate cameras directly above.
 Sign posts will inform you of operating times.
-For more information, consult here.
+Consult here, for more information.

 Free parking can be found in the Greater London area, inner London is slightly more difficult and you may have to resort to using a parking garage.
 On-street parking is normally reserved for resident permit holders only, if not, then it will either be a pay-and-display bay or a traditional meter.
 Parking will have a maximum stay and feeding the meter is not allowed.